 6. Metal trim to edge your stove:

-8. More research on countertop materials and ideas:
+8. More research on countertop materials and ideas for a mid century house:

 - See all my kitchen countertop research — including where to find laminate — here.